nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 	which subl

 `which` is a command that checks where certain programs are stored on your computer.
-If nothing shows up, follow [these instructions](installsublmac.md) to install it.
+If nothing shows up, it means it isn't installed yet.
+Follow [these instructions](installsublmac.md) to install it.
 If it's already installed, you should see something like:

 	/usr/local/bin/subl